Stoicx1/todo-cli/USAGE_GUIDE.md

 #### 3. **Type commands directly (without `/`)**

-You can also start typing command names directly, and the completer will show suggestions:
+You can also start typing command names directly, and suggestions will appear inline:

 ```
 ❯ Type / for commands › add